Eureka was originally populated by the Wiyot people, a Native American tribe that has lived in the Humboldt Bay region for thousands of years.

 Please note that offerings and operating hours may be affected due to COVID-19.

 Eureka is home to some of the most diverse and unique architecture to be found anywhere – bungalows, cottages, craftsmen, and Tudors – many built from original local redwood timber.
-From the Victorians to modern post-war homes – the Eichlers of Humboldt County to the Craftsman Eureka's architectural history is rich and well preserved.
+From the Victorians to modern post-war homes – the Eichlers of Humboldt County – Eureka's architectural history is rich and well-preserved.

 The Wiyot people have lived in the Humboldt Bay region for thousands of years, and ancestral Wiyot territory contained over 30% of what is currently known as Humboldt County.
 Historically, the Wiyot lived in permanent villages along the region's waterways and made seasonal camps across their tribal lands.